 What makes two or more musical notes sound good (or bad) when sounded together?
 A music teacher can tell you how notes can be combined to sound good- that is what music theory is all about.
-It is harder to talk about why we perceive those combinations to be satisfying.
-If you take the time however, that discussion can lead to new and innovative methods for composition and performance.
+It is harder to talk about why we perceive those combinations to be satisfying, but that discussion can lead to new and innovative methods for composition and performance.

 This paper was first published in 1986, in the journal 1/1.
-I have revised it for the web, added more graphics, and have written a couple of interactive programs to let you hear the intervals and chords discussed here.
-I’ve added some introductory material as well–most musicians have not had the time to study musical acoustics in any depth, and the same can be said for most acousticians and the study of music.
+I have revised it several times, added more graphics, and have written a couple of interactive programs to let you hear the intervals and chords discussed here.
+I’ve added some introductory material as well–most musicians have not had the time to study musical acoustics in any depth, and the same can be said for many acousticians and the study of music.
 For further study, there is a considerable library of good reference works on musical acoustics, especially “Horns, Strings, and Harmony” and “Fundamentals of Musical Acoustics“, both by Benade.

 For more advanced reading, see the recent book “Tuning, Timbre, Spectrum, Scale” by Sethares (Springer-Verlag), which goes more deeply into the subject, and focuses on the harmonic consequences of non-harmonic partials in musical tones.